Scarabol/rock-raiders-web/README.md

 - Large Cat not usable to carry vehicles in Level 19
 - Add surface type tooltips for map panel
 - Render last selected entity with rotating camera in radar panel
+- Add magnet cursor to map panel to track entities

 ### v0.9.0 - Polishing